xen-project/xen/docs/misc/xl-psr.markdown

 monitored data via a counter register.

-For more detailed information please refer to Intel SDM chapter "17.14 - Platform Shared Resource Monitoring: Cache Monitoring Technology".
+For more detailed information please refer to Intel SDM chapter "Platform Shared Resource Monitoring: Cache Monitoring Technology".

 In Xen's implementation, each domain in the system can be assigned a RMID independently, while RMID=0 is reserved for monitoring domains that don't